visionizer/cletyxo-pre-gitlab-switch/OVMFbin/README.md

-# This is an empty directory
+# This is a binary directory
-# Files in here will be generated when you go into the kernel and run "make pfb"
+# No, these binaries cannot be deleted as they are required for boot.